mholling/nswtopo/docs/contours.md

 DEM tiles are normally processed at their maximumum native resolution.
 Change this using the `--resolution` option.
 A reduced resolution (say 5 metres) can markedly improve processing speed for 1- and 2-metre tiles.

+Use the `--epsg` option to override the EPSG projection code for the DEM, in case of missing metadata (e.g. ACT 2015 DEM tiles).

 # Layer Position

 Use an `--after`, `--before` or `--replace` option to insert the contours in an appropriate layer position.
 You will most likely want to replace an existing contour layer: